Are you thinking about trying some painting on your adventures?

 Here are some of my favorite go-tos:

-- A water brush.
+- A water brush (or these).
 This brush has a reservoir of water in the handle so you won’t need a cup of water to wash your brush in.
 Just squeeze the handle to push water through the bristles.
 Great for Leave No Trace.

 - A few tissues to blot your painting a dry your paintbrush